(Last updated 9/22/2014; last reviewed 9/22/2014)

-Results from an HIV RNA test are usually available within a few days to a few weeks.
+Results from a Western blot test are usually available within a few days to a few weeks.

-The other approved home use test doesn’t depend on a lab for test results.
-Using the test involves swabbing the gums with a test device to get a sample of oral fluids and then inserting the test device into a test solution.
+The other approved home use test comes with a test stick and a tube with a testing solution.
+The test stick is used to swab the gums to get a sample of oral fluids.
+To get results, the test stick is inserted into the test tube.
 Test results are ready in 20 to 40 minutes.

 A positive result on a home HIV test must always be confirmed by a Western blot test done in a health care setting.